Imported Alien Phlebotinum

 - And we got indestructible GP hulls and teleportation booths from Puppeteers.

-- Played straight, however, with artificial gravity and other technologies that were reverse-engineered from the Bugger starships.
+- Ender’s Game has instantaneous communication from the Buggers, along with artificial gravity and other technologies that were reverse-engineered from the Bugger starships.

 - "Cleaning Up", a short story by Iain M. Banks (published in State of the Art), is a humorous subversion of the trope.
 At the height of the Cold War, bits of Imported Alien Phlebotinum start materializing all around the world, seemingly at random.
 The U.S. Military scrambles to understand and find some use for the devices before the Soviets do, but before too long it turns out the whole thing was caused by a hilariously malfunctioning alien garbage disposal system.
 Features an Anti Gravity Hover Tank built out of the equivalent of a stained water-bed from an alien No Tell Motel.